cgvwzq/rlang-loophole/README.md

 Note: It is necessaryt o specify the specific parameters.

+# Datasets
+The datasets used are available at: https://software.imdea.org/cloud/index.php/s/yEHnQ25MweHCGaJ (we are currently uploading them)

 # TODO
 *The library needs some clean up (e.g.: reuse repeated functions in `executeTuning` and `runCrossvalidation`).
 *Some variables are currently hardcoded into the code and should be parameterized.